when should you replace your grow light bulbs

 There are tell-tale signs of a bulb needing replacement, but we'll talk about those later in the article.

-As growers use the grow light on a regular basis, the light output (or the amount of visible light emitted) decreases gradually.
-After about, say, 15,000 hours, the grow light bulb may have a much lower output even though it may be consuming the same amount of energy.
+As growers use the 800W LED grow lights regularly, the light output (or the amount of visible light emitted) decreases gradually.
+After about, say, 15,000 hours, the grow LED light bulb may have a much lower output even though it may be consuming the same amount of energy.

 What this means is that your plants may not be getting sufficient light, while your energy bill stays the same.
 Since plants need adequate light to grow, less light means that plants will grow slower.
-In such cases, the solution is to replace grow lights whenever necessary.
+In such cases, the solution is to replace growing lamps whenever necessary.

 Lamp Lumen Depreciation